apache/pulsar/site2/docs/security-athenz.md

 > ### TLS encryption
 >
 > Note that when you are using Athenz as an authentication provider, you had better use TLS encryption
-> as it can protect role tokens from being intercepted and reused. (for more details involving TLS encrption see [Architecture - Data Model](https://github.com/AthenZ/athenz/blob/master/docs/data_model.md)).
+> as it can protect role tokens from being intercepted and reused. (for more details involving TLS encryption see [Architecture - Data Model](https://github.com/AthenZ/athenz/blob/master/docs/data_model.md)).

 In the `conf/broker.conf` configuration file in your Pulsar installation, you need to provide the class name of the Athenz authentication provider as well as a comma-separated list of provider domain names.